AiArt-Gao/FaceParsing-SegNeXt/README.md

 # segmentation-CelebAMask-HQ-SegNeXt
 ## Introducion
 The project provides SegNeXt trained by CelebAMask-HQ. <br>
-The reults are as follows, which are much better than Bisenetv2:
+The results are as follows, which are much better than Bisenetv2.
 |Model|mIoU|mAcc|
 |-----|-----|-----|
 |SegNeXt|**79.83**|**86.63**|